PAKISTAN

 Quick Facts

-• Concession Holder of 2 blocks in the Potwar Basin of 2,000 sq km from 1986 through 1990.
+• Concession holder of two blocks in the Potwar Basin of 2,000 sq. km from 1986 through 1990.

 • On expiry of the permit, the blocks were handed back to the Government of Pakistan.

 During 1986, 782 km of seismic data were acquired using an SSL vibroseis crew over both blocks.
-In addition, a geological survey was carried out over Block A in order to integrate surface geology with the geophysics.
+In addition, a geological survey was carried out over Block A to integrate surface geology with the geophysics.
 The exploration work resulted in the identification of several leads.
 Subsequently, a well was drilled without commercial success in partnership with Amoco.

 On expiry of the permit, the blocks were handed back to the Government of Pakistan.